My first Medialoper assignment, and I’ve already missed a deadline.

 How does Second Life fit into all of this?
 Above all else, Second Life is a social network.
-All of the elements that make social networking so effective on the 2D web are present in abundance in Second Life.
-What Second Life adds to social networking is an immersive 3D environment and some fantastic tools for real-time collaboration.
+All of the elements that make social networking so effective on the 2D web are abundant in Second Life.
+What Second Life adds to social networking are an immersive 3D environment and fantastic real-time collaboration tools.
 It’s easy to see how a campaign could make effective use of Second Life.

 The fact that candidates seem eager to embrace new media opportunities is a classic example of campaigns doing whatever it takes to reach out to voters wherever they may be.

-First, a carbon copy of the Edwards campaign headquarters popped up next door — except the group behind the cloned building were supporting television psychic John Edward for president.
+First, a carbon copy of the Edwards campaign headquarters popped up next door — except the group behind the cloned building was supporting television psychic John Edward for president.
 Surprisingly, the Edwards campaign was not amused.
-That’s problematic for Edwards because campaign organizers need to have a sense of humor if they’re going to last long in Second Life.
+That’s problematic for Edwards because campaign organizers need to have a sense of humor if they expect to last long in Second Life.

-The doppelganger campaign headquarters proved to be a minor nuisance compared to what came next.
+The doppelganger campaign HQ was a minor nuisance compared to what came next.
 First, Fox News did a fair and balanced hatchet job on the Edwards Second Life campaign; then, the building was defaced by vandals (on the plus side, there was a 50-50 chance the vandals might have hit the wrong Edwards building).
 The ensuing media coverage was not exactly what you would call positive.

 The Edwards campaign eventually moved its headquarters to a private island — the Second Life equivalent of a gated community.
 Edwards may be trying to position himself as a populist candidate, but in Second Life, he’s a private island guy all the way.